ELIQUIS Film-coated tablet Ref.[6201] Active ingredients: Apixaban

 No dose adjustment required (see section 5.2).

-Apixaban can be initiated or continued in NVAF patients who may require cardioversion.
+Apixaban can be initiated or continued in NVAF adult patients who may require cardioversion.

 If cardioversion is required before 5 doses of apixaban can be administered, a 10 mg loading dose should be given, followed by 5 mg twice daily.
 The dosing regimen should be reduced to a 5 mg loading dose followed by 2.5 mg twice daily if the patient meets the criteria for dose reduction (see above sections Dose reduction and Renal impairment).
 The administration of the loading dose should be given at least 2 hours before cardioversion (see section 5.1).

-The safety and efficacy of Eliquis in children and adolescents below age 18 have not been established.
-No data are available.
+The safety and efficacy of Eliquis in children and adolescents below age 18 have not been established for the indication of thromboembolism prevention.
+Currently available data on thromboembolism prevention are described in section 5.1 but no recommendation on a posology can be made.

 Oral use.